lachrymator/RF-Score/README.md

 Validation
 ----------

-Two csv files, `rf-train.csv` and `rf-test.csv`, are provided in order to reproduce the results as presented in the original paper [DOI: 10.1093/bioinformatics/btq112].
+Two csv files, `pdbbind2007-refined-core-yxi.csv` and `pdbbind2007-core-yxi.csv`, are provided in order to reproduce the results as presented in the original paper [DOI: 10.1093/bioinformatics/btq112].
 They are extracted from PDBbind 2007, and contain the 36 RF-Score features only, without the 5 Vina terms.

-	rf-train rf-train.csv rf.data
+	rf-train pdbbind2007-refined-core-yxi.csv pdbbind2007-refined-core.rf

 	Training 10 random forests of 500 trees with mtry from 1 to 10 and seed 89757 using 4 threads
 	mtry = 6 yields the minimum MSE